 TOKYO (TR) – A Tokyo landmark in the nightlife quarter of Roppongi shut its doors last week, bringing an end to its reign as one of the capital’s top meeting spots.

-The owners of the Almond coffee shop at the bustling Roppongi crossing decided last year that it would close from January 3rd.
+The management of the Almond coffee shop at the bustling Roppongi Crossing decided last year that it would close from January 3rd.
 The two-floor cafe’s easily identifiable throwback pink and white awning and long hours (9 a.m. to 5 a.m., everyday) made it a common point of congregation for the area’s nighttime revelers.

 Opened in 1964, the shop is set to temporarily move around the corner until a new building can be constructed at the current location.

 The extraction of value from real estate assets has been a trend in recent years in central Tokyo.
 Venerable structures in Shinjuku Ward and Ginza have been scheduled for demolition with plans for mixed-use commercial properties set to rise in their place.

 Development in Roppongi has been especially active.
 The 54-floor Roppongi Hills opened its doors in 2003.
 Four years later, Tokyo Midtown, which includes Tokyo’s tallest building, the 248-meter Midtown Tower, was completed.

 “Of course, it is the end of an era,” added the spokesman.
 “Almond has become a symbol of the crossing.
 Our customers will probably be inconvenienced for one and a half to two years.
 But we would greatly appreciate their continued support and patronage.”